-Occasionally soil or ground conditions may necessitate a reduction in the numbers of interments.
+Occasionally soil or ground conditions may necessitate a reduction in the numbers of interments possible in a used grave or may prevent a burial taking place in a prepurchased grave.
 The Council will not accept liability or responsibility in these circumstances.